 - 198. The prison ran a scheme called SACRO for aftercare of prisoners and that was the closest to any sort of social work support I got. - 199.
-I ended up on the with the with the with my ex-partner and I got six sessions with a psychologist to help curb my weed smoking.
-Even then I didn't feel supported properly as I couldn't relate to the psychologist. - 200.
+I ended up on example a set of the set - 200.
 I was part of a chat group of ex residents and staff members from Red House. - 201.
 I am on a 33 week waiting list for a psychologist appointment through my GP.
 I requested this because no one helped me get it.
 I have put myself forward for this psychological evaluation because I want to know if there is anything I should be addressing before it gets worse or something could be triggered later on in life.